amrsamirtawfik/Landing-page/README.md

 # Landing-page

-To open the project, just open the index file.
+To open the project,press on the green "code" button then download zip, then just open the index.html file.

 The HTML structure: -
 1. Header elements which contain the navigation bar and the title of the page.